-I have been asked on a countless number of occasions if you can (or should) use a pellet grill/smoker in the rain.
+I have been asked on countless occasions if you can (or should) use a pellet grill/smoker in the rain.
 Now, with a pellet grill, there are two factors to consider.
-One the pellet grill uses an electrical connection.
-If you didn’t know (but of course you do) water and electricity don’t play nicely together.
+One, a pellet grill uses electricity.
+If you didn’t know (but of course you do), water and electricity don’t play nicely together.
 Secondly, you have to think about the pellets, as water and pellets don’t play nicely together, as water will cause the wood pellets to expand and go bad.
-However, I rarely think its a scenario of someone sees its raining and then wants to go outside and get their pellet grill ready.
-Normally, when they started to use the pellet grill the weather was fine, but then it started raining.
-So what I want to discuss in this post is how to be prepared to continue to use your pellet grill (safely) if it does start to rain.
+Well, most pellets but not all of them (we’ll get into that below).
+Right, let’s get started shall we!

-Introduction To Pellet Grills, Wood Pellets and Rain Showers
+Introduction To Pellet Grills, Pellets and Rain Showers

-If you can only store your pellet grill outside, you must invest in a good quality all-weather cover to protect it: Image – Amazon
+If you can only store your pellet grill outside, you must invest in a good quality all-weather cover to protect it: Image – Amazon.com

 Pellet Grill Electrical Safety In Rainy Conditions

-If you are going to use an extension cable for the pellet grill make sure its rated for outdoor use (moisture resistant), they are often bright orange: Image – Amazon
+If you are going to use an extension cable for the pellet grill make sure its rated for outdoor use (moisture resistant), they are often bright orange: Image – Amazon.com

 Pellet Grill Shelter From Rain During Use

 Gazebo/Canopy tents can potentially be used as a rain shelter for a pellet grill.
-However, care needs to be taken: Image – Amazon
+However, care needs to be taken: Image – Amazon.com

 BBQ Wood Pellets And Rain Don’t Mix